The Best Scalloped Potatoes

 This scalloped potatoes recipe makes the ultimate comfort food.
-Creamy, cheesy, thinly sliced potatoes layered with a mix of cheeses and baked in a rich, creamy white sauce.
+Creamy, cheesy, thinly sliced potatoes layered with a mix of cheeses and baked in a rich, creamy sauce.
 It’s everyone’s favorite potato side dish.

 These scalloped potatoes are the epitome of comfort food and taste so good, it’s worth every calorie.
 It’s not just scalloped potatoes or potatoes au gratin, it’s both put together since it’s made with cream and cheese.
 I save this special side dish for special occasions and holidays.